If You Feel Thankful, Write It Down. It's Good For Your Health

 Xu started making such lists when she was in college, "at a point when I was just not in a very good place in my life."
 Now, the 28-year-old lifestyle blogger and YouTuber recommends the practice to her nearly 750,000 subscribers.

-And it wasn't a hard sell.
+It wasn't a hard sell.

 "I think just over the last few years there's been more of a trend to focus on gratitude," says psychologist Laurie Santos, who teaches a course on the science of well-being and happiness at Yale.